Xi, Biden could meet in Southeast Asia in November: report - ExBulletin

 Xi, Biden could meet in Southeast Asia in November: report

-BEIJING — Chinese and U.S. officials have discussed a possible face-to-face meeting between President Xi Jinping and his U.S. counterpart Joe Biden, with a report suggesting two regional summits in Southeast Asia in November as potential venues for the talks.
+BEIJING – Chinese and American officials have discussed a possible face-to-face meeting between President Xi Jinping and his American counterpart Joe Biden, a report suggesting that two regional summits in Southeast Asia in November would be potential venues for the talks.

-“I can confirm that the two leaders … discussed a possible face-to-face meeting during their recent call and agreed that their teams would follow up to work out the details,” said Mr. Kurt Campbell, Mr. Biden for Indo. – Pacific Affairs.
+“I can confirm that the two leaders … discussed a possible face-to-face meeting during their recent call and agreed that their teams would follow up to work out the details,” said Mr. Kurt Campbell, Mr. Biden for the Indo-Pacific. business.

 Mr Campbell, who was referring to the phone call between the chairmen in late July, did not confirm details of the meeting.